Recurring Billing for Subscription-Based Businesses: Everything You Need to Know

 The purpose of the recurring billing model is to prevent businesses from needing to send out invoices in advance of a new billing cycle, which increases the risk of late payments and high customer churn.
 By charging customers upfront on a recurring basis, businesses can streamline their billing operations and dedicate more time to other tasks.

-Recurring billing can also improve the customer experience because it saves them from having to manually remit payments.
+Subscription-billing software can also improve the customer experience because it saves them from having to manually remit payments.

 Because customer retention is the key to building reliable cash flow, subscription-based businesses benefit hugely from adopting recurring billing or recurring credit card processing.
 In addition to subscription services, businesses who frequently use recurring billing systems include: